gabriela-framework/gabriela/docs/README.md

         });

         // the code exits here and an error is raised saying
-        // that you have to return an object from an 'init' function }
+        // that you have to return an object from the 'init' function }
 };
 ````